 - Consequences of infection most commonly include chronic nerve pain at the site of the healed rash and, less commonly, bacterial infection of the lesions and involvement of the eyes or other organ systems.

-- Prevention includes minimizing the use of medications that suppress the immune system.
+- Prevention includes minimizing the use of medications that suppress the immune system when possible.

-- Shingrix is routinely given as 2 doses (spaced at least 2 months apart) to all persons 50 years and older, regardless of travel plans or previous vaccination with Zostavax, which should no longer be used.
+- Shingrix (preferred vaccine) is routinely given as 2 doses (spaced about 2-6 months apart) to all persons 50 years and older, regardless of travel plans or previous vaccination with the older vaccine Zostavax.

 - Vaccine side effects are most commonly headache and injection-site reactions.

-- Duration of vaccine protection is expected to be long term.
+- Duration of vaccine protection following a completed series is expected to be long term.
 A booster dose is currently not recommended.

-Shingles is a viral infection caused by the reactivation of the chickenpox (varicella) virus (which becomes dormant following chickenpox infection), resulting in localized, extremely painful skin eruptions.
-Reactivation may occur due to aging, stress, or taking certain medications that suppress the immune system.
-Shingles generally affects only a single nerve distribution on one side of the body or face, but it may spread to other areas in highly compromised persons.
+In adults with a normal immune system, herpes zoster (shingles) is a localized, extremely painful skin eruption caused by the reactivation of the varicella (chickenpox) virus, which after a primary chickenpox infection, becomes dormant in nerve tissue and remains suppressed by a competent immune system.
+The virus may become active due to factors such as aging of the immune system, stress, or taking certain medications that suppress the immune system.
+Shingles generally affects only a single nerve distribution on one side of the body or face, but it may spread to other areas in persons with highly weakened immunity.

-Almost 1 out of every 3 persons in the U.S. will develop shingles.
+Risk is not related to geography or travel destination but almost 1 of every 3 persons in the U.S. will develop shingles at some time.
 Approximately 1 million cases occur each year in the U.S., with almost half of all cases occurring among persons 60 years and older.

-Shingles is not transmitted person to person; however, contact with the shingles blisters can cause chickenpox in persons who are not immune to chickenpox (e.g., those with no history of disease or previous chickenpox vaccination).
+Shingles is not transmitted person to person; however, transmission of the virus via contact with shingles blister fluids or inhalation of aerosolized blister fluids can cause chickenpox in persons who are not immune to chickenpox (e.g., individuals with no history of disease or previous chickenpox vaccination).

-Risk of shingles exists for anyone who has had chickenpox, but it is highest among older adults and persons with a weakened immune system.
+Risk of shingles exists for anyone who has had chickenpox but is highest among older adults and persons with a weakened immune system.
 Travel poses no additional risk.

-The most common symptom is a painful, itchy rash on one side of the body that (over 3 to 5 days) develops into clusters of clear blisters, which then become dry and crusted, usually healing in 2 to 4 weeks.
+Symptoms include a painful, itchy rash localized to one side of the body that (over 3-5 days) develops into clusters of clear blisters, which then become dry and crusted.
+The blisters usually heal in 2 to 4 weeks and may result in permanent skin scarring.
+In persons with compromised immunity, the rash may spread (affecting more areas of the body) and may resemble chickenpox.
 Other symptoms include headache, sensitivity to light, and malaise.
-Most people have only 1 episode of shingles in their lifetime, but second and third episodes are possible.

 Consequences of Infection

-A common complication of shingles after rash resolution is postherpetic neuralgia (PHN), which is persistent pain located in the area where the rash appeared.
-PHN can last for weeks, months, or years.
-It occurs in about 13% of persons 60 years and older and rarely occurs in persons younger than 40 years.
+Chronic, persistent pain (postherpetic neuralgia [PHN]), located in the area where the rash appeared, is a common complication of shingles occurring after the rash has resolved.
+PHN can last for weeks, months, or years and usually occurs in about 13% of persons 60 years and older (but is rare in persons younger than 40 years).
 Other complications include eye involvement, bacterial infection of the lesions, central nervous system involvement, and other organ involvement, such as the lungs and liver.
+Most people have only 1 episode of shingles in their lifetime, but second and third episodes are possible.

 Need for Medical Assistance